-How to Prospect on LinkedIn
+How to Use LinkedIn for Sales Prospecting

 LinkedIn is where most B2B decision-makers are today, making it ideal for prospecting.